Smartup1/Botup1/README.md

 Hi there.
-I'm Douglas Henrique, a WEB developer from Brazil.
+I'm  Henrique, a WEB developer from Brazil.

 Social
 LinkedIn - https://www.linkedin.com/in/henriquegomes/